Levoxyl; Synthroid; Tirosint; Unithroid; Unithroid Direct

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- This drug may cause weak bones (osteoporosis) with long-term use.
-Talk with the doctor to see if your child has a higher chance of weak bones, or if you have any questions.
+- This drug may cause weak bones (osteoporosis) with doses that are too high.
+The risk may be higher in women who have been through menopause.
+Talk with your doctor to see if you have a higher risk of weak bones or if you have any questions.

 - If giving to your child, the dose of this drug may need to be changed as your child’s weight changes.
 Have your child’s weight checked often.
 Talk with the doctor before changing your child’s dose.